History of United States antitrust law: Progressive era: 1890s-1917

 Public officials during the Progressive Era put passing and enforcing strong antitrust high on their agenda.
 President Theodore Roosevelt sued 45 companies under the Sherman Act, while William Howard Taft sued 75.
 In 1902, Roosevelt stopped the formation of the Northern Securities Company, which threatened to monopolize transportation in the Northwest (see Northern Securities Co. v.
 United States).

+The Bureau of Corporations was created in 1903 as a purely investigative agency in the Department of Commerce and Labor.
+It was replaced by the Federal Trade Commission in 1914, which has civil law enforcement powers.

 Antitrust under Roosevelt and Taft

 Roosevelt's antitrust record over eight years included 18 civil cases and 26 criminal antitrust cases resulting in 22 convictions and 22 acquittals.
 Taft's four years had 54 civil and 36 criminal suits and Taft's prosecutor secured 55 convictions and 35 acquittals.
 Taft's cases included many leading firms in major sectors: Standard Oil; American Tobacco; United States Steel; Aluminum Company of America; International Harvester; National Cash Register; Westinghouse; General Electric; Kodak; Dupont; Union Pacific railroad; and Southern Pacific railroad.
 It also included trusts or combinations in beef, lumber, wine, turpentine, wallpaper, licorice, thread, and watches.
 The targets even included operations run by Taft's personal friends, such as Ohio-based National Cash Register.
 The media gave extensive exposure, especially to cases against Standard Oil and American Tobacco, which reached directly tens of millions of consumers.
 Taft's attorney general George W. Wickersham personally supervised the most important cases against Standard Oil and American Tobacco.
-He argued to the Supreme Court that trusts should be dissolved into their constituent parts, arguing they were artificial creations and did not achieve their positions through normal business methods and hence we're guilty of violating the Sherman act.
+He argued to the Supreme Court that trusts should be dissolved into their constituent parts, arguing they were artificial creations and did not achieve their positions through normal business methods and hence were guilty of violating the Sherman act.
 The government brief argued that dismemberment would correct this inequity and would force and restore normal competition.
 The Court agreed in 1911 and ordered the Justice Department to draw up complete reorganization plans in six months.
 Wickersham and his staff, all expert lawyers, were not experts in business management.
 The hurriedly created over thirty new corporations to replace Standard, plus several in tobacco.